High-Dimensional Knockoffs Inference for Time Series Data: Appendix of Section

 In this example, in addition to variables $(Y_{t-1}, \dots, Y_{t-k_{1}}, \boldsymbol{h}_{t})$ which affect the mean regression function, we should also take into account the lagged covariates in the ARCH component $(Y_{t-1}, \dots, Y_{t-k_{1}-1}, \boldsymbol{h}_{t-1})$ when conducting variable selection in the broad sense according to Definition \ref{null.features}.
 That is, one sensible choice of the covariate vector is $\boldsymbol{x}_{t} = (Y_{t-1} , \dots, Y_{t - k_{1} - 1}, \boldsymbol{h}_{t}, \boldsymbol{h}_{t-1})^{\top}$.
 Omitting variables in the variance function (i.e., the ARCH component) and defining the covariate vector as $(Y_{t-1}, \dots, Y_{t-k_{1}}, \boldsymbol{h}_{t})$ may give us a nonsparse set of non-null variables according to Definition \ref{null.features}.
-Nevertheless, the actual variable selection performance of the TSKI depends on the specific choice of the knockoff statistics, as will be shown in the later sections.
+Nevertheless, the actual variable selection performance of the TSKI depends on the specific choice of the knockoff statistics, as shown in our simulation section.
 If the knockoff statistics are constructed based on the mean regression function alone (e.g., the LCD and MDA discussed earlier), then the corresponding TSKI cannot be expected to have power in selecting variables that affect only the variance function.
-In this sense, our results in such scenario should be interpreted as for selecting the important variables contributing to the mean regression function alone.
+In this sense, our results in such a scenario should be interpreted as selecting the important variables contributing to the mean regression function alone.

-\begin{remark} We have left out the GARCH-type process~\cite{bollerslev1986generalized} in our discussion because it can be challenging to formulate meaningful covariates for variable selection purpose in such a setting.
+\begin{remark} We have left out the GARCH-type process~\citep{bollerslev1986generalized} in our discussion because it can be challenging to formulate meaningful covariates for variable selection purposes in such a setting.
 Note that a GARCH-type process can be represented as an ARCH-type process with infinite order.
 Thus, if the covariates vector is not well-formulated such that some active covariates are not included, the resulting regression model may no longer be sparse, rendering the FDR control problem invalid.
-We shall leave the variable selection problem for GARCH-type process in future work. \end{remark}
+We shall leave the variable selection problem for the GARCH-type process in future work. \end{remark}